 What Is Liver Cirrhosis?

 To better understand liver cirrhosis, let’s first examine what happens when you sustain an external injury.
-When you have a wound on your skin, your body’s repair mechanisms are triggered: bleeding stops, white blood cells rush to the scene, a scab forms in a few days, and the wound heals.
+When you have a wound on your skin, your body’s repair mechanisms are triggered: bleeding stops, white blood cells rush to the scene, scab forms in a few days, and the wound heals.
 Depending on the severity of the injury, you may develop scar tissue.
-Repeated injury to the same area of skin causes even more distortion and scarring.
+Repeated injury to the same area of the skin causes even more distortion and scarring.

 Internal injuries follow the same path as external injuries.
 Chronic injury to your liver causes fibrosis, which is the development of scar tissue as your liver works to repair itself.
 After a long period, usually 15-20 years, fibrosis leads to cirrhosis- a condition in which scar tissue damages both the structure and function of the liver.